 - actually stock market There is a direct way to invest in the stock in which a sole investor or angel investor can easily invest or trade in any stock present in the stock market through his Demat Account.

-- In Mutual Fund also, the investor invests his money in stocks, etc., but in this, the investor is not invested directly but it is done through a fund manager.
+- In a Mutual Fund also, the investor invests his money in stocks, etc., but in this, the investor is not invested directly but it is done through a fund manager.
 The fund manager is a successful investor and a very experienced person in terms of finance.
 Who decides where to invest our money?

 - Investing in the stock market or stock is very risky because to invest in any stock, it is necessary to do good research about it, otherwise, your money can also be sunk, in the same mutual fund, and this work also becomes easy.
 Because the fund manager decides in which stocks to invest our money.